aiwengchen/FXCM-API-Offerings/readme.md

 7. Sample code for Java Script at <a href="https://apiwiki.fxcorporate.com/api/RestAPI/client4.js">here</a>

 ## Other Trading APIs
 Except RestAPI, FXCM offers 3 other trading APIs for free:  Java API, FIX API and ForexConnect with each of them connecting directly to FXCM’s trading server.
-Rest API is still in demo, will update you when it release to prod.

-FIX API requires an Active Trader account type (An FXCM account with a $5,000 minimum balance required), while other two APIs require at least a Standard account.
-Requirements for these account types depend on the entity.
-For more information please contact your account manager at FXCM.
-It is also very important to note that historical prices are available only via ForexConnect, Java API and Rest API.
+FIX API is FIX Protocol standard designed for real-time, custom institutional interface which push up to 250 price update per second (not available on other APIs).
+It is our fastest and most popular option.
+You will get full range of trading order types available at FXCM.
+An FXCM TSII account with a $5,000 minimum balance is required.

+Java API, a wrapper SDK of FIX API, provides clients with a fully functioning programmable API into the FXCM trading platform, including streaming live price, get historical price and live trades.
+It is a scalable, light and robust which compatible on any Java-compliant operating system.

+The ForexConnect API offers all the same functionality of the powerful FXCM Trading Station.
+This includes all of the available order types, streaming live price, managing your positions, downloading historical instrument rates, getting account reports, and more.
+ForexConnect supports C++, C#, Java, VB, VBA, compatible with .Net, Linux, iOS and Android, and it is FREE.

 |API Name|Price Feed Frequency|Supporting Languages|Cost|Historical Price|Support CFD|Support MT4|
 |:---:|---|---|---|---|---|---|